 A cough is a spontaneous reflex.
-When things like mucus, germs or dust irritate your throat and airway, your body automatically responds by coughing.
-Similar to other reflexes like sneezing or blinking, coughing helps protect your body.
+When things such as mucus, germs or dust irritate your throat and airways, your body automatically responds by coughing.
+Similar to other reflexes such as sneezing or blinking, coughing helps protect your body.

 - Coughing is an important reflex that helps protect your airway and lungs against irritants.

-- Occasional coughing is normal.
-It helps clear your throat and airway of germs, mucus and dust.
+- Occasional coughing is normal as it helps clear your throat and airway of germs, mucus and dust.

-- A cough that is persistent or associated with other symptoms like shortness of breath, mucus production or bloody phlegm could indicate a more serious medical problem.
+- A cough that doesn’t go away or comes with other symptoms like shortness of breath, mucus production or bloody phlegm could be the sign of a more serious medical problem.